 ---------------

-Is the gas price increasing in your country?
+What have you heard concerning expats being deported from the U.S. to Costa Rica?
 We would like to know your thoughts on this story.
 Send your comments to news@amcostarica.com

 hotelrestaurant103017.jpg